wen-biao/OM-HiC-scaffolding/README.md

 ##OM-HiC-scaffolding

-Here the scripts are used in the manuscript "Improving and correcting the contiguity of long-read genome assemblies of three plant species using optical mapping and chromatin conformation capture data".
+Here the scripts are used in the paper "Improving and correcting the contiguity of long-read genome assemblies of three plant species using optical mapping and chromatin conformation capture data". http://genome.cshlp.org/content/27/5/778

 #Description
 These scripts are used to do genome assembly scaffolding in three ways: